-My vision for the future is that humanity lives in harmony with the other beings on this planet.
-Humans will live in alignment with our natural values of compassion and non-violence, and we will no longer defend or justify any forms of violence, whether it is towards nature, animals or one another.
+My vision for the future is that humanity will live in harmony with the other beings on this planet.
+Humans will live in alignment with our natural values of compassion and non-violence, and we will no longer defend or justify any forms of violence, whether it is towards nature, or animals, or one another.

 5. If you had one sentence for the human race.
 What would it be?

-What you eat has the greatest impact on the planet, onto animals, and onto humans – eat less meat and dairy, eat local, eat organic.
+What you eat has the greatest impact on the planet, on animals, and on humans – eat less meat and dairy, eat local, eat organic.

 6. When you aren’t working or thinking about making positive change, how do you relax?

 I love to swim in the ocean and surf.
 It resets me and reconnects me to nature.
 I also love spending time with my friends, who are all young and empowered environmentalists.
 We host vegan potlucks where we play music, dance and have meaningful conversations.